Kamil-Rysz-Kozak/LM324-voltage-multiplier/README.md

 # LM324-voltage-multiplier
-Analog circuit in LTSpice for multiplying positive voltages and signals
+Analog circuit in LTSpice for multiplying positive voltages and signals.
+I've mnade this project mostly to learn how does voltage multiplier work, and to learn github.

 # Requirements: